cyphercrescent/sepalsolver-doc/docs/source/Math.rst

        .. code-block:: CSharp

           Matrix Repelem(Matrix A, int M, int N)
-   Param:
+   Parameters:
+       A:
-      | A:  The input matrix whose elements will be replicated.
+         The input matrix whose elements will be replicated.
+       M:
-      | M:  The number of times to repeat each element along the row (vertical) direction.
+         The number of times to repeat each element along the row (vertical) direction.
+       N:
-      | N:  The number of times to repeat each element along the column (horizontal) direction.
+         The number of times to repeat each element along the column (horizontal) direction.
    Returns:
        A new Matrix instance containing the expanded result with replicated elements.
    Example: